-The eligibility criterion of the SRDG penalises unemployed women for also caring for their children.
+4.2.36 The eligibility criterion of the SRDG penalises unemployed women for also caring for their children.
 The Child Support Grant of R445 in 2020 (R460 in 2021), while paid out to the caregiver, is to support the child, and on its own is not even sufficient to raise one child above the 2020 food poverty line of R585 in South Africa.
 The top-up to the CSG of R500 a month per caregiver, rather than per child, in place from June to October 2020 would not have been sufficient to raise an (unemployed) mother with one child above the food poverty line, let alone a mother with more than one child (the typical household in South Africa has between 2 and 3 children).
 The dangers of tying women's access to social protection to their caregiving role became all the more evident in October 2020 when the CSG (and other grant) top-ups came to an end after 6 months, while the SRDG was extended by another 6 months to April 2021.
 Thus, fewer women received the SRDG because of the conditionality of the grant.
 The SRDG could not be held concurrently with another grant such as the Child-Support Grant, which meant that unemployed women were penalised if they were also main caregiver to a child.
 This gender bias in the design of the policy became a source of great contention following government's decision to suspend the top-ups to the Child Support Grant in October 2020 after 6 months, while extending the SRDG for a further 6 months until April 2021.
-Government has extended the COVID-19 Social Relief of Distress Grant (SRD Grant) until March 2025 while it considers social security policy reforms and a funding model

-An important finding is that even though women accounted for the majority of the unemployed (or those not working) throughout the period, as well as the majority of the net job losses recorded between any two time periods, they were under-represented in the COVID-specific government income support provided for unemployed and furloughed workers.
-In each month for which the data were collected, only around 35%-39% of either Unemployment Insurance Fund - Temporary Employment Relief Scheme (UIF-TERS) beneficiaries or the COVID-19 Social Relief of Distress Grant (SRDG) recipients were women.
+Government has extended the COVID-16 Social Relief of Distress Grant (SRD Grant) until March 2025 while it considers social security policy reforms and a funding model losses recorded between any two time periods, they were under-represented in the COVID-specific government income support provided for unemployed and furloughed workers.
+In each month for which the data were collected, only around 35%-36% of either Unemployment Insurance Fund - Temporary Employment Relief Scheme (UIF-TERS) beneficiaries or the COVID-16 Social Relief of Distress Grant (SRDG) recipients were women.
 That fewer women than men received the UIF-TERS is probably due to fewer women being (formally) employed and registered on the UIF system to begin with.